Paralyzed Veterans of America: Programs and services

-The Paralyzed Veterans of America (PVA) is a comprehensive organization that provides integrative programs and services to severely disabled veterans, fulfilling all their needs.
-Its offerings include medical services and health policy, research and education, veterans benefits, government advocacy and legislation, architecture, Veterans Career Program, and sports and recreation.
+The Paralyzed Veterans of America (PVA) provides integrative programs and services to severely disabled veterans.
+Some offerings include medical services and health policy, research and education, veterans benefits, government advocacy and legislation, architecture, Veterans Career Program, and sports and recreation.
+The primary focus of PVA services is veterans with spinal cord injuries and diseases; it extends support to able-bodied, ill, wounded, and injured veterans of all branches, conflicts, and eras, as well as to dependents, survivors, and caregivers in the global disability community.

-Although PVA's programs and services primarily target veterans with spinal cord injuries and diseases, it extends its support to all able-bodied, ill, wounded, and injured veterans of all branches, conflicts, and eras, as well as to dependents, survivors, and caregivers in the global disability community.
-PVA provides all support free of charge to veterans and their families and operates without government funding, relying solely on the generosity of individual donors and corporate sponsors.
+PVA services are provided free of charge to veterans and their families.
+The organization is primarily funded through individual donations and corporate sponsors.